DevExpress/testcafe/docs/articles/documentation/recipes/basics/test-file-upload.md

 TestCafe's file upload emulation is differrent from what a real user would do to upload files.

-To manually upload files with this application, the user needs to perform the following steps:
+To manually upload files on this page, the user needs to perform the following steps:

 * Click the 'Choose File' button that opens the 'Choose file' dialog in the browser
 * Select the files